LuisBarbosa02/Wind-Turbine-Anomaly-Detection/README.md

 This project implements a real-time anomaly detection system for a wind turbine factory by using simulated sensor data.

 ## Installation
-This repository requires Python 3.12.12
+This repository requires Python 3.12.12 and Docker.

 Clone and change to the repository:
 ```bash